EricMingChen/EricMingChen.github.io/index.md

 layout: homepage
 ---

-Hi! 😊 I’m Ming Chen, a fully funded PhD student at the School of Education, University of Bristol.
+Hi! 😊 I’m Ming Chen, a PhD student at the School of Education, University of Bristol.
 You can also find me on my [University profile page](https://research-information.bris.ac.uk/en/persons/ming-chen).

 My doctoral research explores how virtual reality digital content creation (VRDCC) can enhance learner engagement and vocabulary development in English as a Foreign Language (EFL) classrooms.